santiago-mamone/ey-cloud-recipes/cookbooks/env_vars/README.md

 Environment Variables for Cloud
 -------------------------------

-This cookbook allows you to set environment variables for any application server that sources /data/<app>/shared/env.custom.
-If Psasenger is used, a Ruby wrapper script is written out and the passenger_ruby directive is added in the Nginx configuration.
+This cookbook allows you to set environment variables for any application server that sources /data/INSERT_APP_NAME/shared/env.custom, this includes Unicorn and PHP-FPM.
+If Passenger is used, a Ruby wrapper script is created and the passenger_ruby directive is added in the Nginx configuration.
 This script just sources the env.custom file and calls Ruby.

 Set environment variables in attributes/env_vars.rb